First minutes after baby is born

 Most babies breathe and cry within a few seconds of being born.

-If it’s clear that your baby is breathing OK, he’ll be placed skin to skin on your chest or belly straight after birth.
-Skin-to-skin contact keeps your baby warm and lets you and baby bond physically straight away.
+If it’s clear that your baby is breathing well he’ll be placed naked, skin-to-skin, on your chest or belly straight after birth.
+Skin-to-skin contact keeps your baby warm, helps to steady your baby’s breathing and heart rate, and lets you and baby bond physically straight away.
 It’s also a trigger for breastfeeding.

-The midwife will dry your baby while she’s on you, and cover you both with a warm blanket or towels.
+The midwife will dry your baby while your baby is on you, and cover you both with a warm blanket or towels.

 Forceps or vacuum birth

-If your baby is born with the help of forceps or a vacuum, he might be a little unresponsive or slow to breathe, especially if he was distressed during labour.
-If this happens, the midwife, obstetrician or paediatrician will take your baby to a special warming station, where they can make sure he’s OK.
+Most babies born with the help of forceps or a vacuum will breathe and cry at birth.
+But some babies might be a little stunned or slow to breathe, especially if they’re distressed during labour.
+If this happens, the midwife, obstetrician or paediatrician will take your baby to a special warming station.
+They’ll dry your baby and make sure she’s breathing well.

-Once your baby is breathing properly, she’ll be dried, wrapped in warm towels or blankets, and given back to you.
-Then you can hold her and have skin-to-skin contact for bonding, warmth and breastfeeding.
+Once your baby is breathing properly, he’ll be dried, wrapped in warm towels or blankets, and given back to you.
+Then you can hold him and have skin-to-skin contact for bonding, warmth and breastfeeding.

-Most babies born via caesarean breathe and cry vigorously at birth.
-After your baby is born, the midwife or paediatrician will take your baby to a special warming station to dry him, assess him and check that he’s breathing properly.
+Most babies born via elective caesarean section breathe and cry vigorously at birth.
+After your baby is born, the midwife or paediatrician will take your baby to a special warming station to dry her, assess her and check that she’s breathing properly.

-The midwife or obstetrician will wrap your baby in warm blankets or towels and give her to you while you’re on the operating table (so long as you didn’t have a general anaesthetic).
-Some hospitals provide for skin-to-skin bonding when you’re in theatre, and you can ask for this to happen if you want it.
+The midwife or obstetrician will wrap your baby in warm blankets or towels and give him to you to hold while you’re on the operating table (unless you’ve had a general anaesthetic).
+Some hospitals provide for skin-to-skin contact when you’re in theatre, and you can ask whether this is an option at your baby’s birth.

-Sometimes you might need further medical attention, so that first cuddle might have to wait.
-Your birth partner can stay with your baby and give baby lots of cuddles until you get back to the maternity ward.
+Sometimes you might need further medical attention, so that first cuddle with you might have to wait.
+Your birth partner can stay with your baby and give baby lots of cuddles until you get back to recovery or the maternity ward.

 Cutting the cord